 In many cases, the solution to the original error is easy to find.
 This allows the visitor to be quickly redirected to the website they were originally looking for.
 So how exactly can you achieve a 404 error fix?
 We recommend trying these solutions (in the order they are listed):

 Reload the pageError 404 may have occurred for the simple reason that the page has not loaded correctly.
-This can be easily fixed by clicking the "Refresh" button in your Browser be achieved.
+This can be easily fixed by clicking on the "Refresh" button in your Browser be achieved.

 Check the URL: It is possible that an error has crept in.
 Regardless of whether you have URL-address manually or were directed via a link.
 For this reason, you should check the given path of the website.
 It is possible that either you or the person who entered the link made a typo.